 After you have read the syllabus and are prepared for the next day of class be sure to ask questions as they come up.
 Make sure your question can’t be answered in the syllabus if it’s a logistics question, before asking in class.
 If you don’t want to talk in front of everyone, send your questions via email to your teacher or visit before or after class.

-Teacher's aren’t big and scary...(they shouldn’t be).
-They want you to learn and they love the material they are teaching!
-But most importantly, they want you to graduate!
+Your teachers want you to learn and enjoy the material they are teaching!
+Most importantly, they want you to graduate!
 Talk to your teacher and figure out a time that works for you to meet.
-During that time ask questions, talk about the assignments, find out how you’re doing, ask for extra credit assignments, and for tips on how to succeed.
+During that time, ask questions, talk about the assignments, find out how you’re doing, and ask for extra credit assignments or tips on how to succeed.
 You don't have long to go before graduation but you want to finish strong!

 STUDY, study and study some more.
 Studying doesn’t have to take up your whole life, but you should put in the work that you need to receive the grade that you want!
-You can study solo, join a study group, or even meet up with a few students from class!
-Make flash cards, practice problems, complete your readings, quiz yourself and others!
-Make sure you are prepared for your tests!
-And don't let your study habits get lax just because graduation is around the corner.
+You can study alone, join a study group, or even meet up with a few students outside of class!
+Make flash cards, practice problems, complete your readings, and quiz yourself and others!
+Don't let your study habits get lax just because graduation is around the corner.

 Get a tutor

 It’s okay if you need extra help.
 Find a tutor!
 The last thing you want is to perform badly toward the end of the year.
 Recognize what you need help with and find someone in class who gets it and can help you.
 You can also visit a tutoring center at school or in your community that has someone in your field that can help!